open-neuromorphic/open-neuromorphic.github.io/content/english/team/_index.md

     name: github
   member_id: 3

-- description: 'Gregor Lenz graduated with a Ph.D. in neuromorphic engineering from Sorbonne University.
+- description: 'Gregor Lenz, Co-Founder and CTO at [Neurobus](https://neurobus.space), graduated with a Ph.D. in neuromorphic engineering from Sorbonne University.
 He thinks that technology can learn a thing or two from how biological systems process information.

     His main interests are event cameras that are inspired by the human retina and